jonnonz1/nz-statute-book/acts/public/1986/commerce-act-1986.md

 (3) Despite subsections (1) and (2), any work done or action taken (including any consultation) by the Commission on input methodologies before the commencement of this section may be treated by the Commission and any person consulted as work done or action taken under this section.
 (4) The Commission must consult with interested parties before deciding to treat earlier work or action as work or action done under this section.

-### 52W Publication of input methodologies
+### 52W Status of input methodologies, amendments, and revocations
+(1) The following are secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements):
+  (a) an input methodology:
+  (b) an amendment to an input methodology:
+  (c) the revocation by the Commission of an input methodology.
-(1) The Commission must publish every input methodology, and every amendment to an input methodology,— (a) within 10 working days after the Commission determines the input methodology or amendment; and (b) if the input methodology or an amendment is determined by the High Court on appeal, within 10 working days after the Commission receives a copy of the decision of the High Court.
+(2) The secondary legislation must be published under the Legislation Act 2019,— (a) if it is made by the Commission, within 10 working days after the Commission makes its determination; or (b) if it is made by the High Court on appeal, within 10 working days after the Commission receives a copy of the High Court’s decision.
-(2) The publication must be by way of a notice in the Gazette setting out— (a) a brief description of the nature of the methodology and the goods or services to which it applies; and (b) the reasons for determining that methodology; and (c) how it is publicly available.
-(3) The Commission must make every input methodology, and every amended input methodology, publicly available as soon as the input methodology or amendment is published.
-(4) A published input methodology is neither a legislative instrument nor a disallowable instrument for the purposes of the Legislation Act 2012 (and does not have to be presented to the House of Representatives under section 41 of that Act).
+(3) If an input methodology or amendment is made by the High Court on appeal, the Legislation Act 2019 applies as if the Commission were the maker of the secondary legislation.
+(4) When a methodology or an amendment (but not a revocation) is published, the Commission must publish its reasons for determining the methodology, or for amending it, on an Internet site maintained by or on behalf of the Commission.

 ### 52X Amendment of input methodologies
-If the Commission proposes to amend an input methodology by making a material change, section 52V applies as if the amendment were a new input methodology.
+(1) If the Commission proposes to amend an input methodology by making a material change, section 52V applies as if the amendment were a new input methodology.
+(2) See also section 52W.

 ### 52Y Review and date of publication of input methodologies
 (1) The Commission must review each input methodology no later than 7 years after its date of publication and, after that, at intervals of no more than 7 years.
-(2) The date of publication of an input methodology is the date on which it is published under section 52W(1)﻿(a) or, if it is subsequently published under section 52W(1)﻿(b), the date of that later publication.
+(2) The date of publication of an input methodology is the date on which it is published under the Legislation Act 2019.
 (3) Section 52V applies, with all necessary modifications, as if the review were a new input methodology.
-(4) Section 52W applies if, following a review, an input methodology is replaced or amended.
+(4) See also section 52W.

 **Appeals against input methodology determinations**